stjordanis/topologies/3D_UNet/keras_training_only_version/README.md

 ```
 where `$DECATHLON_ROOT_DIRECTORY` is the root directory where you un-tarred the Decathlon dataset.

-NOTE: The default settings take a H,W,D = [144,144,144] crop of the original image and mask and 8 images/masks per training batch.
+NOTE: The default settings take a [Height, Width, Depth] = [144,144,144] crop of the original image and mask and 8 images/masks per training batch.
 This requires several dozen gigabytes of memory to train the model.
 If you don't have enough memory or are getting out of memory (OOM) errors, you can pass `--patch_dim=64` to the `train.py` which will use a smaller ([64,64,64]) crop.
 You can also consider smaller batch sizes (e.g. `--bz=4` for a batch size of 4).

 ### Steps to evaluate a pre-trained 3D U-Net model.